tessG/Torsdagsopgaver4-Scanner-and-File/README.md

 </code>
 </details>

 4.d Still in the main method, instantiate (create an object of) the Menu class with the <code>actions</code> ArrayList as an argument to the constructor.
-(You

 4.e Create a method in the Menu class, <code>showMenu</code> that prints the sentence "Type a number to choose" and then prints each element in the <code>options</code> ArrayList.
-The method should print
+The output should resemble the list shown in 4.c.
-"Type a number to choose:
-1) Start game
-2) Resume game
-3) Pause game
-4) End game"

  <details>
   <summary>Hint</summary>